Dmitri Kharine

-Dmitri Viktorovich Kharine (Дми́трий Ви́кторович Ха́рин; born 16 August 1968) is a Russian football coach and former professional footballer, who is goalkeeping coach of National League South side Hemel Hempstead Town.
+Dmitri Viktorovich Kharin (Дми́трий Ви́кторович Ха́рин; born 16 August 1968) is a Russian football coach and former professional footballer, who is goalkeeping coach of National League South side Hemel Hempstead Town.

 As a player, he was a goalkeeper from 1982 until 2004, notably in the Premier League for Chelsea, after playing for Moscow clubs Torpedo, Dynamo and CSKA.
 He finished his professional career in the Scottish Premier League with Celtic, before returning to England to play for non-league Hornchurch.
 He earned international caps for the USSR, CIS and the Russian national football teams.

-Kharine joined Luton Town in 2004 as goalkeeping coach, and remained with the club until 2013, later joining Stevenage and Hemel Hempstead Town in a similar capacity.
+Kharin joined Luton Town in 2004 as goalkeeping coach, and remained with the club until 2013, later joining Stevenage and Hemel Hempstead Town in a similar capacity.

 Club career

 Russian football

 He played for Russian sides Torpedo Moscow, Dynamo Moscow and CSKA Moscow in the early part of his career, before moving to English FA Premier League club Chelsea in December 1992 for £400,000.